ilyasOne/LearnScrum/README.md

 ### 9. **Exam Day Tips**

 - Ensure you understand the **time limit** and structure of the exam.
-- Read each question carefully, eliminating obvious wrong answers.
+- Read each question carefully, **eliminating** obvious wrong answers.
-- For the PSM exam, pay attention to time since it's time-pressured (60 minutes for 80 questions).
+- For the PSM exam, pay attention to time since it's time-pressured (fro example: 60 minutes for 80 questions).

 ---

-By focusing on theory, practical experience, and mock exams, you’ll be well-prepared to take and pass your Scrum Master exam!
+By focusing on theory, practical experience, and mock exams, you’ll be well-prepared to take and pass your Scrum Master exam.

+Succes!